EmbedITCZ/jbehave-support/jbehave-support-core/docs/Web-testing.md

 - SELECT - for selecting a value in an HTML select and checkbox input
 - SCROLL_ON - for scrolling on element

-For building examples table with actions programmatically is possible to use `WebActionBuilder`.
+For building examples table with actions programmatically it is possible to use `WebActionBuilder`.

+##### Creating a custom WebAction

+We support using a custom implemented actions.
+To create your own custom action simply register a new bean implementing the interface `org.jbehavesupport.core.web.WebAction`.

+String returned by the method `String name()` is the name of the action used in stories (e.g. `TRIPPLE_CLICK`) and the method `void perform(WebActionContext ctx)` should contain your custom action logic itself.

 #### Verifying HTML elements' properties